Connaissance

 3. Batch size: ______ (mix tank / freezer batch)

-4. Cycle time: ______ minutes per batch end-to-end
+4. Temps de cycle: ______ minutes per batch end-to-end

 5. Cold buffer: ______ hours product can sit safely (stockage + mise en scène)